mdb42/csc790-information-retrieval/project_jounal.md

 - I've adapted the query logic into a while loop and just extended the chain of else-ifs in the query parsing to handle the new operators and special cases.
 I actually still plan to make this recursive, and though not fully implemented yet, I did extract out the logic for gathering within parantheses and for subexpression-building into separate helper functions to make that easier when I get to it.
 I'm passing around some parameters too that I don't use yet, but I will probably need them later.

 - Lastly, I put in a quick check beforehand for if an operator is missing between two terms, and I am inserting an AND to handle it like Google does.

+### Current State of the Project

+I created a smaller set of documents so I could more easily test the query logic, and I set up a query list so I could just punch through all the query variations each run to see if they were working as expected.
+This revealed a few issues:

+- Mid-expression NOTs still needed to have an implied preceding AND operator.
+This was easily fixed by just inserting it in the NOT handling logic.
+- NOTs that were preceding grouped ORs were coming up malformed.
+Really, I had two processes for expression interpretations occurring - a more rigorous one at the top scope, but a hacky one for the subexpressions.
+I needed to extract that logic out and just use it for both cases, so I created the parse_tokens_to_expression() function and call it wherever needed.
+- I was also getting an off-by-one error in the NOT handling logic in some cases for the paren_count, easily fixed though by just adjusting the conditional for when returning how many tokens were consumed.

+After fixing these issues, I stress-tested the query parser with increasingly complex cases: deeply nested parentheses with mixed operators, case sensitivity and irregular spacing, malformed queries with extra punctuation and operators, complex combinations of NOTs and parenthetical grouping.
+It didn't explode.